fawkesdbs/digital-mafia-app/README.md

 Digital Mafia is a full-stack employee dashboard application developed using Angular and Node.js for the 2024 Monkey and River Hackathon.

+## Context
+This project was developed during the Monkey and River Hackathon 2024.
+The focus was on rapid delivery of a role-based onboarding and administration platform within a constrained timeframe.

 ## How to run the app?

 What you need to do is clone the git repository to your local workspace then ensure that you have the following dependencies installed: